hanpari/sovereign/source/02/050_extraction.md

 "I have found no problem so far," he reported after examination of the visual footage from the wreckage.
 Without a doubt, there were signs of heavy damage in the motor section; the rocket nozzle and the rear of the vessel were blown away, indicating an explosion coming inside out.

 "A miracle they've managed to survive," muttered Gromov.
 "This is the most suspicious part.
-If something exploded, how they kept the life-support system working?
-The backup battery would last for few days maximally."
+If something exploded, how do they keep the life-support system working?
+The backup battery would last for a few days maximally."

 "They were lucky we were nearby, sir."